Table of Contents

 Conclusion

 At this point, you should have a fully installed RTL-SDR Blog V4 installed.
-The next thing to do would be to figure out the antenna configuration for what you want to receive and install some other software to take advantage of the receiving capabilities.
+The next thing to do would be to figure out the antenna configuration for what you want to receive and install some other software (like Gqrx or SDR++, maybe?) to take advantage of the receiving capabilities.

 Leave a Reply